fisodd/www-fisodd-com/content/post/right-place.rst

 Key lessons came from supporting the decision processes for how to successfully determine what to keep and what to drop in order to satisfy the specific target audience.
-Computers can do lots of cool tricks, but in the end the only ones that are necessary are those that are serving the overall experience |--|
+Computers can do lots of cool tricks, but in the end the only important tricks are those that are serving the overall experience |--|
 judicial editing is as important for every application on a computer as it is for any published text.